ch-ankit/100-days-of-code/log.md

 **Today's Progress**: Made the deck of cards application which uses axios to fetch data from the api and display the cards.

 **Thoughts:** Use of React Lifecycle methods was clear in this project and it enhanced my knowledge regarding the different react lifcycles.

+### Day 15: May 21th, 2020

+**Today's Progress**: Started on Dad's Joke application.

+**Thoughts:** There are many cool features in this application which helps to make the app more stateful and dynamic.
+A great exercise.

+### Day 16: May 22th, 2020

+**Today's Progress**: Continued the dad's joke app project.

+**Thoughts:** Implementing the logics are very fun in this app.
+There are animations and various new styling features.

+### Day 17: May 23th, 2020

+**Today's Progress**: Finally completed the dad's joke app.

+**Thoughts:** Learnt many new things while doing this project.
+New styling features were also used.
+Confidence with states and lifcycle methods has increased.

+### Day 18: May 24th, 2020

+**Today's Progress**: Finished React Routers theory.

+**Thoughts:** React router is used to achieve client side rendering which is mostly used for a single page application.
+Learned about different components of react router such as NavLink, Link, Switch etc. and the difference between the component and render props.